Manuscript, Rare Book and Archive Studies at Princeton

 Book of Curiosities - Sicily map

-MARBAS in collaboration with the Princeton University Library is excited to announce the Spring 2024 'PUL&MARBAS present' event series, which explores Princeton’s vast holdings of rare books, manuscripts, and archives.
+MARBAS in collaboration with the Princeton University Library is excited to announce the Fall 2024 'PUL&MARBAS present' event series, which explores Princeton’s vast holdings of rare books, manuscripts, and archives.